Identifying Systemic Sources of Uveitis

 Despite the enormous variety in uveitic etiologies, often relatively narrow differentials can be made when clinicians carefully consider the clinical appearance and the patient setting of the disease.
 By becoming familiar with and assessing these features, the appropriate diagnosis and management of uveitis, though still difficult, can become less opaque and simpler to achieve.

-Dr. Bronner is an attending optometrist at Pacific Cataract and Laser Institute in Boise, WA.
+Dr. Bronner is an attending optometrist at Pacific Cataract and Laser Institute in Kennewick, WA.

 1. Chang JH, McCluskey PJ, Wakefield D. Acute anteriror uvetitis and HLA-B27.
 Surv Ophthalmol.
 2005;50:364-88.